 - Snap pea crisps

-- Store-bought bars like MySuperFoods Maple Graham Bars, Nature’s Bakery Fig Bars, diced as needed
+- MySuperFoods Maple Graham Bars, Nature’s Bakery Fig Bars, and Dino Bars

 - Quinoa Chips (these are softer than regular chips, and high in protein; best for over 2 or 3)